danish98-pk/swisscom-aws-challenge/README.md

   - encryption
   - Bucket policy allows logging service  to write logs

-# To run Cloudfomration Project
+# To run Cloudformation Project

 - Make sure to run setup.sh script like we did for the terraform project under aws-engineering-assessment folder to avoid package conflicts.
 - Run Setup fake credentials step.